Cysharp/UniTask/README.md

     transform.DOScale(10, 3).WithCancellation(ct));
 ```

 DOTween support's default behaviour(`await`, `WithCancellation`, `ToUniTask`) awaits tween is killed.
-It works both Complete(true/false) and Kill(true/false).
-But if you want to tween reuse(`SetAutoKill(false)`), it does not work you expected.
-Or, if you want to await for another timing, the following extension methods exist in Tween, `AwaitForComplete`, `AwaitForPause`, `AwaitForPlay`, `AwaitForRewind`, `AwaitForStepComplete`.
+It works on both Complete(true/false) and Kill(true/false).
+But if you want to reuse tweens (`SetAutoKill(false)`), it does not work as expected.
+If you want to await for another timing, the following extension methods exist in Tween, `AwaitForComplete`, `AwaitForPause`, `AwaitForPlay`, `AwaitForRewind`, `AwaitForStepComplete`.

 AsyncEnumerable and Async LINQ
 ---
 Unity 2020.2 supports C# 8.0 so you can use `await foreach`.
-This is the new Update notation in async era.
+This is the new Update notation in the async era.

 ```csharp
 // Unity 2020.2, C# 8.0